fern-zz/Cupcakes-Web/README.md

-# Sprinkles Cupcakes Landing Page
+# Cupcakes Landing Page

-A fun landing page built as part of the **Global Tech Experience** and as a student project.
+A fun landing page contributed to as part of the **Global Tech Experience** and as a student project.

+- Interactive “Flavor of the Day” logic in JavaScript
 - Built with HTML, CSS, and JavaScript
 - Designed and styled for a playful cupcake brand vibe
+- Testing and adjustments for responsiveness and user experience

 Some buttons are decorative only.
 This project is for learning and portfolio display.